Ziad-Mid/Tasks-App/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Run `json-server --watch db.json --port 5000` to run the API on port 5000 .
+Navigate to `http://localhost:5000/tasks` to see display the json file from your browser

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.